kaushal91/Deep-Learning/README.md

 We introduce convolutions into our neural networks, along with pooling.
 We develop a neural network with the so-called "Inception module."

 ## 5_word2vec
-We develop a vector representations of word using the Continous i
+We develop a vector representation of English words using the CBOW model, and apply t-SNE to this vector embedding to visualize the relation between different words.

+## 6_lstm
+We train a sequence-to-sequence RNN with LSTM encoder and decoder cells capable of accepting sequences of variable lengths and returning them in reverse order.